msupply-foundation/conforma-server/docker/demo_server/README.md

 Logs are in /var/log/nginx

-### Docker Compose
+### docker-compose

-Docker compose will complain if directories are not present, create them if needed (they will persist when restarting image, even if `docker compose down` was run)
+docker-compose will complain if directories are not present, create them if needed (they will persist when restarting image, even if `docker-compose down` was run)

 ```bash
 mkdir app_snapshots_on_port_8000